heybaaba/COSC-1423-Coursework/README.md

 Key concepts used: the turtle graphics module, lists, loops, coordinate math, user input, proportional scaling (quantity converted to bar height as a percentage of screen height)
 Grade: 100

 Odd Substitutions (Mad Libs Generator) odd_substitutions.py
 A Mad Libs-style program that asks the user for a set of words (adjective, animal, verbs, etc.) and inserts them into a modified version of "The Itsy Bitsy Spider" nursery rhyme using formatted strings.
 Key concepts used: user input, f-strings/string formatting, sequencing
 Grade: 90

+Adventure (Choose Your Own Adventure) adventure.py
+A branching, choose-your-own-adventure style program where the user navigates between locations (forest, meadow, river), with each choice building up a string that tracks the path taken back home.
+Key concepts used: functions calling other functions, branching control flow, string building/concatenation, recursion-like function chaining
+Grade: 78

           LABS